 Shampoo, body soap, and hair dryers are provided, and towels are available for rent for an additional fee.

-You can enjoy the atmosphere of a traditional Japanese onsen ryokan.
+You can enjoy the atmosphere of a traditional Japanese hot spring ryokan.

-When you step inside, you can enjoy an atmosphere that feels just like visiting a traditional onsen ryokan, and the staff are extremely polite and attentive.
+When you step inside, you can enjoy an atmosphere that feels just like visiting a traditional hot spring ryokan, and the staff are extremely polite and attentive.

 The staff can speak English.

 At many day-use hot spring facilities in Japan, English is often not spoken.
-However, this onsen has many staff members who can speak English.
-Even first-time onsen visitors can feel comfortable and use the facility with confidence.
+However, this hot spring has many staff members who can speak English.
+Even first-time hot spring visitors can feel comfortable and use the facility with confidence.

 It’s not crowded.